 I already mentioned I was targeting 1000 lb total — and pursuing it in a country that's metric.

-Metrics are important.
-They give us an objective measure of progress.
+Measuring is important.
+Having a metric gives us an objective measure of progress.
 But they're not the be-all and end-all.

 A couple of weeks before my attempt I saw the story about US gymnastic Olympian Simone Biles.
 She was a multiple gold-winner from previous Olympics, but pulled out of most events due to mental health issues.
 In a nutshell, she said her heart wasn't in it.
 She just had had enough and recognised it was harming her psychologically and would harm her more.